 - Visit restaurants during happy hour.
 The restaurant will serve the same food—with a limited array of options—for a steep discount.
 Can't make it during happy hour?
 Use a "daily deal" coupon such as Groupon or Living Social.

 - Bring leftovers home with you from the restaurant.
 That food will go to waste otherwise.

 - Maintain your car with regular oil changes and tune-ups.
-This might feel like a short-term financial burden, but it will probably extend the life of your car.
+This regular maintenance might feel like a short-term financial burden, but it will probably extend the life of your car.

 - Switch off the lights if you aren't in the room.

-- Exchange books, clothes and other household goods with friends.
+- Rather than buying new, exchange books, clothes, and other household goods with friends.
 Borrow tools that you'll only need to use once.

 - Read e-books or Kindle editions, which are often cheaper than physical books.
 Don't have an e-reader?
-Order used books online.
+You can order used books online.

 - Compare prices online before buying anything in-store.
 If you have a smartphone, download a free app that lets you scan the barcode of items so that you can instantly see their prices online.

 - Keep your tires properly inflated.
 You'll improve your fuel efficiency.